Kazakuri/commission.tenka.dev/content/artwork/2020-10-07-kumaqmdayo/index.md

 Please check back later.

 {% request() %}
-くまQMNice to meet you, <TODO>!
+Nice to meet you, KumaQM!

-もしよければ、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like, 'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-甜花ちゃんがペットになりました！
+Tenka-chan has become a pet!

-陵辱して首輪を付けてチンコで調教しています！
+She has a collar on while being humiliated and teased by a cock!

-他の詳細はお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}